sohailmamdani/sohailmamdani.github.io/_posts/2016-04-02-nifty-ipad-things.markdown

 ...

 Yeah, I don't have much to say about that.
 It's cool.
 It's usefull.
-Let's me see my Pencil battery level right in the Notifications Center.
+Lets me see my Pencil battery level right in the Notifications Center.

 ...